jasonaaronwilson/omni-c/README.md

 inheritance these become simpler than one might expect (simpler than C++ templates).

-Omni C also aims to replace the aging C standard library with one that is more readable, organized, and powerful though when using the transpiler, the C standard library and other C libraries are easily utilized.
-(Additionally, non generic Omni C is callable from C allowing a graceful conversion from Standard C to Omni C.)
+Omni C also aims to replace the aging C standard library with one that is more readable, organized, less error prone and powerful.
+When using the transpiler, the C standard library and other C libraries are still easily utilized.
+(Additionally, non generic Omni C is trivial callable from C allowing a graceful conversion of a code base from Standard C to Omni C.)

 ## Features Removed from Standard C

 1. many types of silent conversions
 2. switch fall through
-3. special syntax for array declarations (since we have multiple types of arrays)
+3. special syntax for array types (since we have multiple types of arrays)
 4. many obsolete keywords like register and the auto storage specifier (static still present)